 Bruce Springsteen postpones Philadelphia concerts because of illness

-Bruce Springsteen postponed his Wednesday and Friday concerts with The E Street Band at the Bank because of an illness, the Rock and Roll Hall of Fame singer said on social media.
+Bruce Springsteen postponed his Wednesday and Friday concerts with The E Street Band because of an illness, the Rock and Roll Hall of Fame singer said on social media.

+No details were given about the 73-year-old Springsteen's illness.
+The statement said they were working on rescheduling dates for the concerts.

+"Please hold on to your tickets as they will be valid for the rescheduled shows," the tweet said.

 RELATED: The Gaslight Anthem were labeled "Bruce Springsteen copycats."
 Now the Boss is on their new single